aelxxs/resume/README.md

 Don't.
 This is my resumé, but if you want to use it as a template for your own resumé, feel free to fork it and make changes to your own copy.

-If you find a typo or something, feel free to open an issue or submit a pull request.
+If you find a typo or formatting issue, feel free to open an issue or submit a pull request.

-Otherwise, if you have any suggestions for improvements, feel free to open an issue or submit a pull request.
+Otherwise, if you have any suggestions for improvements, open an issue or submit a pull request.
 I'm always looking for ways to improve my resumé!

 ### Acknowledgements